What Are Turtle Beans?

 Black beans, on the other hand, have a more earthy flavor and a softer texture.
 They are often used in dishes like soups, stews, and salads.
 In terms of nutrient content, both turtle beans and black beans are excellent sources of protein, fiber, and iron.
 However, turtle beans have slightly more potassium, whereas black beans have more folate.
 Overall, both beans are nutritious and delicious and can be used interchangeably in many recipes.

-Recommended Reading: How Much Is A Red Slider Turtle?
+Recommended Reading: What Is A Rain Turtle?

 Cooking with Turtle Beans: Delicious Recipes and Tips